 2. BOCES Facilities Aid may be claimed for approved expenditures for facility construction, purchase or lease of instructional space.
-Aid is calculated by multiplying the approved expense by the aid ratio described in 1b above, except the minimum aid ratio is zero.
+Aid is calculated by multiplying the approved expenditures by the aid ratio described in lb. above, except the minimum aid ratio is zero.
 There is no allowance for an optional millage ratio for BOCES Facilities Aid.
-Approved expenses are those incurred by the component school district during the current school year for approved debt service payments on debt instruments used to finance BOCES construction, for expenditures from budgetary appropriations or capital reserves in support of BOCES construction and for expenditures for lease of BOCES facilities.
+Approved expenditures are those incurred by the component school district during the current school year for approved debt service payments on debt instruments used to finance BOCES construction, for expenditures from budgetary appropriations or capital reserves in support of BOCES construction and for expenditures for lease of BOCES facilities.

-3. BOCES DUE-SAVE-HARMLESS AID (2012-13 Estimated Total = \$0.003 Million)
+3. BOCES DUE-SAVE-HARMLESS AID (2015-16 Estimated Total = \$0.0 Million)